Welcome! We are located in northern Scott County, Kentucky, 5 miles off of I-75.

 My husband and I spent much of December 2011 getting ready for the arrival of the first sheep.
 So, a suggestion in June became a reality in January when I picked up the first six of my original foundation flock from a breeder in Wisconsin.
 A mature ewe (bred and expecting), three yearling ewes, a yearling ram, and a wether to keep the ram company.
 At the end of February, I found someone in Michigan who was selling their small flock of a mature ram, three mature ewes, a yearling ewe and two newborn lambs, both ewes.
 So, I added more to my flock.
 In addition to these, I added two rams and four ewes to my flock when they were weaned in May.
 In July, I added another ram and an ewe to my flock.
 Since that first year, the flock has changed.
-It's July 2018 - I currently have seven rams and thirteen ewes.
+It's October 2018 - I currently have four rams and fourteen ewes.
 The past couple of years, I've kept several of my spring lambs myself.
 I wanted to start working on having members of my flock with several generations of off-white behind them.

 Having Babydolls is so much fun!
-Like NABSSAR's motto states, "I start my day with a smile".
-One of the first things I do each morning is go outside and say hello to the boys -- Olaf, Leiston, Lewes, Beaumont, Eldon, Baldwin, and Leeds; and, all the girls -- Beacon, Beachy, Sophie, Truleigh, Barbie, Molly, Daisy, Ashling, JaeJae, Charlotte, Carlisle, Brading, Daphne, and Linley, Kristin, Chailey, and Harleigh.
+Like the NABSSAR's motto states, "I start my day with a smile".
+One of the first things I do each morning is go outside and say hello to the boys -- Mac, Eldon, Baldwin, and Leeds; and, all the girls -- Beacon, Beachy, Sophie, Truleigh, Barbie, Molly, Daisy, Ashling, JaeJae, Charlotte, Carlisle, Brading, Daphne, Linley, Kristin, Chailey, and Harleigh.
 I find myself looking out my windows several times a day and sitting outside just to watch them as they meander the hills and valleys of my small piece of tranquility in Stamping Ground, KY.

-If you would like to "watch" with me, be sure and like my facebook page - https://www.facebook.com/babydollsouthdownsheepforsale - I take photos on a daily basis of my flock and farm and post them to the page.
+If you would like to "watch" with me, be sure and like my facebook page - https://www.facebook.com/babydollsouthdownsheepforsale - I take photos on an almost daily basis of my flock and farm and post them to the page.